 [vi] Janice Gross Stein, Founding Director of the Munk School of Global Affairs at the Munk Centre for International Studies (serving from 1998 to the end of 2014) and Belzberg professor of conflict management at the University of Toronto, is a state and NATO academic.

 Stein is closely linked to the Liberal Party, being a senior fellow of the Trudeau Foundation and involved in that party’s foreign policy review in the early 1990s.
-She is a Board Member of the monopoly-funded Canadian International Council (IC), also linked to that party and the Centre for International Policy Studies, of which Roland Paris (see next footnote) is founding director.
-The Chretien Liberals appointed Stein to be Chair of the Security & Defence Forum Selection Committee of the Department of National Defence until 2000 (replaced by Dr Kim Nossal, McMaster University), which allocates grants to 12 military and strategic studies think tanks and centres at universities and other institutes (e.g., MacKenzie Institute, Centre for Conflict Studies) in the range of $200,000 annually.
+She is a Board Member of the monopoly-funded Canadian International Council (CIC), also linked to that party and the Centre for International Policy Studies, of which Roland Paris (see next footnote) is founding director.
+The CIC is also based at the Munk School.
+The Chretien Liberals appointed Stein to be Chair of the Security & Defence Forum Selection Committee of the Department of National Defence until 2000 (replaced by Dr Kim Nossal, McMaster University).
+This agency allocates annual grants to 12 military and strategic studies think tanks and centres at universities and other institutes (e.g., MacKenzie Institute, Centre for Conflict Studies, Centre for Foreign Policy Studies at Dalhousie) in the range of $200,000.
 According to Wikipedia, “Stein regularly lectures on conflict management at home and abroad, at venues such as the Centre for National Security Studies in Ottawa and at the NATO Defense College in Rome, Italy.” [http://en.wikipedia.org/wiki/Janice_Stein]

-For this reason, she is extensively used by the state media such as CBC and TV Ontario for disinformation; the media all the while keep her military links secret from the viewing public and deceptively portray her as a disinterested academic and expert.
-She is a regular panelist on the Steve Paikin “The Agenda” program on TV.
+Stein is extensively used by the state media such as CBC and TV Ontario (TVO) for disinformation; the media keep her military links secret from the viewing public and deceptively portray her as a disinterested academic and expert.
+She is a regular panelist on the Steve Paikin “The Agenda” program on TVO.